Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Thunder Pulse

-    _**Prerequisite:** Level 3+ Rogue_
+    _**Prerequisite:** Level 3+ Rogue, **Cost:** 1 Cordite charge(s)_

-    :material-car-turbocharger: **Charge:** 1 Cordite charge(s)
-    :die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-thunder: Thunder damage
-    :d20-save: **Save:** Str.
-Save (Half damage on Success with no adt. effect)

     On impact, a wave of thunderous force bursts forth, forcing targets within 15-foot-radius :aoe-sphere: Sphere to make :d20-save: Strength saving throw.
-On a failure, they take :dmg-thunder: Thunder damage and are pushed 10 feet away from the point of impact.
+On a failure, they take :dmg-thunder: Thunder damage equal to your :class-phb24-rogue: Sneak Attack bonus and are pushed 10 feet away from the point of impact.
 On a success, they take half as much damage and are not moved.

     ---